About the Journal

 f) Make suggestions for improvements of the manuscript and to make the author's voice stronger;

 Step 4.
-Publication of Managing Editors' decision.
+Publication of the Managing Editors' decision.
 The Managing Editors' decision needs to be recorded on the DPJ website.
-An e-mail including the first round decision and the guidelines for revisions (if any) should be sent to the authors through the DPJ platform.
+An email containing the first-round decision and the guidelines for revisions (if any) should be sent to the authors via the DPJ platform.

-Knowing that your and the referees' judgments, analyses, guidelines, suggestions, will be published to the whole DPJ community hopefully may lead to a more answerable, analytical and collegial peer-review process.
+Knowing that your and the referees' judgments, analyses, guidelines, and suggestions will be published to the whole DPJ community, hopefully, this may lead to a more answerable, analytical, and collegial peer-review process.

 IMPORTANT NOTES:

 A. It is OK to disagree with the referees' and DPJ community's judgments – their judgments serve only to inform yours, not to replace your judgment.
 You are the judge -- they are only your advisors.
-We can foresee a situation when you can make a judgment opposite to all or a majority of the referees;
+We can foresee a situation in which you may make a judgment contrary to all or a majority of the referees.

 C. Complement your comments on the manuscript with examples from the manuscript and your analysis;